Who we are

 Orcid ID: https://orcid.org/0000-0003-2546-4701

-Buntu Tyali is the ICA's Technical Manager.
+Buntu Tyali: Technical Manager.

 What we do

-The ICA hosts a range of Interdisciplinary Symposia and Conferences which focus on Interdisciplinarity, Decoloniality and Art Education.
+The ICA hosts a range of Interdisciplinary Symposia and Conferences which focus on Interdisciplinarity, Decoloniality, and Art Education.

-Our Live Art Programme entails initiating new research on live art in South Africa, and staging live art performances that emerge from experimentation, sustained research and innovative concepts.
-The ICA’s Live Art Festival, run every two years, is the best known feature of this programme.
+Our Live Art Programme entails initiating new research on live art in South Africa and staging live art performances that emerge from experimentation, sustained research, and innovative concepts.
+The ICA’s Live Art Festival, run every two years, is the best-known feature of this programme.

 Our Public Art Programme brings together research and artistic practice in public spaces, taking the work of artists and academics to a range of communities.

-The ICA's Public Lecture Series (including the Great Texts/Big Questions lecture series) offers practitioners, academics, students and the public an opportunity to interrogate bodies of work that are of interest to the public, and issues of critical concern.
+The ICA's Public Lecture Series (including the Great Texts/Big Questions lecture series) offers practitioners, academics, students, and the public an opportunity to interrogate bodies of work that are of interest to the public and issues of critical concern.